 The Saint Paul College Course Schedule information is located on the Web site.
-This schedule contains a listing of classes that are available each academic term and is available approximately six weeks before the beginning of each term.
+This schedule contains a listing of classes that are available each academic term and is available approximately eight weeks before the beginning of each term.
 The Course Schedule lists the courses, number of credits, class times, instructors' names, room numbers and prerequisites, whenever possible.
 Registration dates and guidelines are also listed on the College Web site.

-Returning students in a declared major have registration priority.
 Students are encouraged to work with a Academic Success Coordinator, a Transfer Specialist or Faculty advisor when planning their classes.
 Students who have questions, or who need help in making career decisions, should make an appointment with the Director of the Career and Placement Center.

 Class sizes are limited.
-Closed classes are posted on the Saint Paul College Web site.
+Full classes are posted on the Saint Paul College course schedule online.
+Some courses do offer a waitlist option.